 I speculate that one reason for the dramatic fall in hits to my website is Google trying to make its search spider a bit too "clever" for the good of writers like myself.
 What is known as the three-frame set has been a standard way of presenting documents of the kind that I write since Internet antiquity.

 The content of each of the three frames is contained in a separate file: a Heading Frame file containing the title and extended heading of the document, a Body Frame file which contains its text and a Navigation Frame file containing the navigation links.
-A fourth file (called the Frame File) acts as an organiser to load the contents of each of the other three files into its appropriate area of the browser window.
+There is a fourth file (called the Frame File).
+This acts as an organiser to load the contents of each of the other three files into its appropriate area of the browser window.
 The document is displayed by simply requesting that the Frame File be displayed.
 The Frame File itself does the rest.